What is Osteoarthritis:

 Osteoarthritis is the most common form of arthritis and is one of the leading causes of pain and disability.
 It referrers to a clinical syndrome of joint pain accompanied by varying degrees of functional limitation and subsequent reduced quality of life.

-Pain, reduced function and effect’s on a person’s ability to carry out their day-to day activities can be important consequences of osteoarthritis.
-This can lead to changes in a patients mood, sleep and coping abilities.
-There is often a poor link between changes visible on a n x-ray and symptoms of osteoarthritis ; minimal changes can be associated with a lot of pain, or modest structural changes to joints can occur with minimal accompanying symptoms.
+Pain, reduced function and impacts on a person’s ability to carry out their day-to-day activities can be important consequences of osteoarthritis.
+This can lead to changes in a patient’s mood, sleep and coping abilities.
+Visible changes on an x-ray don’t always reflect the symptoms of osteoarthritis experienced by patients; minimal changes can be associated with a lot of pain, or modest structural changes to joints can occur with minimal accompanying symptoms.
 Contrary to popular belief, osteoarthritis is not linked to ageing and does not necessarily deteriorate.
-There are a number of management and treatment options (both pharmological and non- pharmalogical) which we will cover.
+There are a number of management and treatment options (both pharmacological and non-pharmacological) which we will cover.

 Osteoarthritis is a condition that results from a loss of cartilage with subsequent remodelling of adjacent bone and subsequent inflammation.
 It is some of these changes in the joint structure that can then be seen on x-ray.